quasoft/backgammonjs/README.md

 [Playable DEMO of backgammon.js](http://bg-quasoft.rhcloud.com/) - *the game is still alpha version, so it lacks some features like resigning, undoing a move, or challenging a friend.*

-The demo is using a free hosting service, so it might be down from time to time.
+The demo is using the [free tier of OpenShift Online](https://www.openshift.com/features/).
+Thank you, Red Hat!

 You are free to host the game at your own server.